Internal Troops of Ukraine

 The Internal Troops had similar personnel, bases, equipment, and traditions as the Soviet Internal Troops.
 Soviet VV units in the Ukrainian Soviet Socialist Republic during the dissolution of the Soviet Union were moved to the jurisdiction of newly independent Ukraine.
 However, Ukrainian VV troops were not a direct successor of the Soviet Internal Troops (unlike the Internal Troops of Russia) and their structure and tasks had been reformed.
 As of 2008, the Internal Troops of Ukraine numbered about 33,000.
-They were involved in the 2013-2014 Euromaidan revolution, defending the Presidential Administration Building in Kyiv.

-The Verkhovna Rada of Ukraine issued a decree on 13 March 2014 which transferred the powers of the Internal Troops to the restored National Guard of Ukraine.
+In 2014 the Ukrainian internal troops were disbanded due the negative reputation gained during the Euromaidan protests and subsequent revolution.
+In reforms that followed, the Verkhovna Rada of Ukraine issued a decree on 13 March 2014 transferring the powers of the Internal Troops to the restored National Guard of Ukraine.

 Tasks

 The Internal Troops assist the militsiya in policing, crowd control, anti-riot operations, defending major facilities, guarding diplomatic missions, combating internal armed disturbances and terrorism (including some special forces tasks) and maintaining order during a state of emergency.